Section 4723.35 | Substance use disorder monitoring program.

-(2) If the program coordinator determines that a participant is significantly out of compliance with the terms and conditions for participation, the coordinator shall notify the board's supervising member for disciplinary matters and the supervising member shall determine whether to temporarily suspend the participant's license or certificate.
+(2) If the program coordinator or third-party vendor determines that a participant is significantly out of compliance with the terms and conditions for participation, the coordinator or other staff designated by the board shall notify the board's supervising member for disciplinary matters and the supervising member shall determine whether to temporarily suspend the participant's license or certificate.
 The board shall notify the participant of the suspension by certified mail sent to the participant's last known address and shall refer the matter to the board for formal action under section 4723.28 or 4723.86 of the Revised Code.

 (F) All of the following apply with respect to the receipt, release, and maintenance of records and information by the monitoring program:

-(1) The program coordinator shall maintain all program records in the board's office, and for each participant, shall retain the records for a period of two years following the participant's date of successful completion of the program.
+(1) The program coordinator or third-party vendor shall maintain all program records in a manner that protects the confidentiality of the record, and for each participant, shall retain the records for a period of two years following the participant's date of successful completion of the program.

 (2) When applying to participate in the monitoring program, the applicant shall sign a waiver permitting the board to receive and release information necessary to determine whether the individual is eligible for admission.
 After being admitted, the participant shall sign a waiver permitting the board to receive and release information necessary to determine whether the individual is eligible for continued participation in the program.
 Information that may be necessary for the board's supervising member for disciplinary matters to determine eligibility for admission or continued participation in the monitoring program includes, but is not limited to, information provided to and by employers, probation officers, law enforcement agencies, peer assistance programs, health professionals, and treatment providers.
 No entity with knowledge that the information has been provided to the monitoring program shall divulge that knowledge to any other person.